Joe1007/AFE-AIMI-COVID19-Challenge-2025/README.md

 ```

 ## Reminder
-- Note that the original data files are too large, we didn't put it into our repository.
+- Note that the original data files are too large, we didn't put them into our repository.